nsantti/checkers/README.md

 - Show jumped pieces off to the side

 ### Updates made
+- 6/12/18
+  - Players now have a list of pieces they've captured
+  - Captured pieces are drawn to the side of the board
+  - Got rid of redundant code

 - 6/11/18
   - Made background larger
   - Made board location dynamic